Legislative Tracker

 S. 696In CommitteePriorityBipartisan

-Protecting our Guests During Hostilities in Ukraine Act
+Protecting Our Guests During Hostilities in Ukraine Act

 Progress